1ssb/torchkan/README.md

 The KAN model has shown promising results amidst various GAMs since the 1980s.
 This implementation, inspired by various sources, achieves over 97% accuracy with an eval time of 0.6 seconds and the quantised model achieves under 0.55 seconds on the MNIST dataset in 8 epochs on a Ubuntu 22.04 OS with a single Nvidia RTX4090.

 As this model is still under study, further exploration into its full capabilities is ongoing.
+Please send in questions and crtiques.
+I do not have an exact background in Computing so I maybe making silly mistakes here and there, do kindly forgive them and contribute.

 **PyPI pipeline might not work as expected: Number of changes have been made and not stabilized nor cleaned, it's recommended to use the git cloned version for now.
 I will repair that workflow pipeline ASA I can.
 Thanks!**